sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 # First, some prior art

-There's already quite a few really nice examples of DSL that use CEs, the one that immediately comes to mind is [FSHttp](https://github.com/fsprojects/FSHttp), which uses CEs to declare HTTP requests that are really easy to interpret:
+There's already quite a few really nice examples of DSL that use CEs outside of the ones in the core library, the one that immediately comes to mind is [FSHttp](https://github.com/fsprojects/FSHttp), which uses CEs to declare HTTP requests that are really easy to interpret:

 ```fsharp
 http {